robinboncoeur/Art/docs/writing/2DE-1stEd.md

 My head snapped to her.

 “Wait.
-What if if they ask why I didn’t pick up a pair of togs when we picked up the dress—”
+What if if they ask why I didn’t pick up a pair of togs when we picked up the dress — ”

 She glanced at me sharply.
 “Ever hear of ‘Martha Monthly’?”

-“Martha Mon—” I began, then stopped, mouth open, eyes wide.
+“Martha Mon — ” I began, then stopped, mouth open, eyes wide.
 “Brittany, I can’t!”

 “Why the heck not?”

-“Well, because—”
+“Well, because — ”

 Did I really have to explain this?